Modern slavery is a global problem and international crime, affecting millions of people worldwide, including many victims within the UK.

 What we do to fight it

 Our role is to protect vulnerable and exploited workers.
 We work with partner organisations such as the police, the National Crime Agency and other government law enforcement agencies to target, dismantle and disrupt serious and organised crime.

-The GLA licensing scheme regulates businesses who supply labour to the agriculture, shellfish gathering and food processing and packaging sectors.
+The GLAA licensing scheme regulates businesses who supply labour to the agriculture, shellfish gathering and food processing and packaging sectors.
 Our licensing standards cover health and safety, pay, transport and accommodation.
 We check that tax, National Insurance and VAT regulations are met.